offgridauthor/pause-guardian/README.md

     `$ npm run relay`

 9. Assign the pauser role to the Relay via Defender UI.
-From the Admin dashboard, select the contract, then Admin Action.
-On the next screen, copy the value for the PAUSER role, select the grantRole() function, paste the PAUSER value and select the Relayer just created.
-Describe the Admin action and execute it.
+From the Admin dashboard, select the contract, then New Proposal --> Modify Access.
+On the next screen, select the PAUSER role from the dropdown, and supply the address of the Relayer just created.
+Select EOA as the execution strategy and select the address of the accout used to deploy the contract.
+Give the access proposal a title and execute it.

 10. Create an Autotask that runs `pause` on the deployed ERC20 contract using the Relayer.